 Additional safety hazards.
 Hazards encountered during abatement activities and how to deal with them, including electrical hazards, heat stress, air contaminants other than asbestos, fire and explosion hazards, scaffold and ladder hazards, slips, trips, and falls, and confined spaces.

 Medical monitoring.
-OSHA and EPA Worker Protection Rule requirements for physical examinations, including a pulmonary function test, chest X rays, and a medical history for each employee.
+OSHA and EPA Worker Protection Rule requirements for physical examinations, including a pulmonary function test, chest X-rays, and a medical history for each employee.

 Air monitoring.
 Procedures to determine airborne concentrations of asbestos fibers, focusing on how personal air sampling is performed and the reasons for it.